SODALITE-EU/xopera-rest-api/README.md

 ### Converting blueprint to CSAR

-Blueprint can be transformed to CSAR format with [blueprint2CSAR script](REST_API/Implementation/blueprint_converters/blueprint2CSAR.py).
+Blueprint can be transformed to CSAR format with [blueprint2CSAR script](src/opera/api/blueprint_converters/blueprint2CSAR.py).
 Check help:

     python3 scripts/blueprint2CSAR.py --help

-[blueprint2CSAR](REST_API/Implementation/blueprint_converters/blueprint2CSAR.py) can also be used as python library to be included to your python application.
+[blueprint2CSAR](src/opera/api/blueprint_converters/blueprint2CSAR.py) can also be used as python library to be included to your python application.

 ### Structure of CSAR format
 For details about CSAR format structure, visit [TOSCA Simple Profile in YAML Version 1.3](https://docs.oasis-open.org/tosca/TOSCA-Simple-Profile-YAML/v1.3/os/TOSCA-Simple-Profile-YAML-v1.3-os.html#_Toc26969474)

-## xOpera caveats

-### Using xopera-key-name in templates

-If template requires installing VM, xopera's key name must be set in template in order for xOpera to be able to connect to VM over SSH and configure VM.

-The easiest way is to provide it with  `get_input` command:

-    vm:
-      type: my.nodes.VM.OpenStack
-      properties:
-        name: website-nginx-test
-        image: centos7
-        flavor: m1.medium
-        network: orchestrator-net
-        security_groups: default,sodalite-xopera-rest,sodalite-remote-access
-        key_name: { get_input: xopera-key-name}

-If get_input field name is set to `xopera-key-name`, rest api will automatically add it's own key name to inputs.
-It can also be configured to custom get_input field name, but in this case, user must provide his own file with inputs.

-    curl -X "POST" -F "inputs_file=@path/to/file.yaml" localhost:5000/deploy/567858fc-a1e8-43b4-91f5-cb04ec8be90b

 ## Setting up OpenStack
 ### Setting the default user